-I think the gaps between where we are and human-level (and broadly but not precisely human-like) cognition are smaller than they appear.
+I think the gaps between where we are and roughly human-level cognition are smaller than they appear.
 Modest improvements in to-date neglected cognitive systems can allow LLMs to apply their cognitive abilities in more ways, allowing more human-like routes to performance and learning.
 These strengths will build on each other nonlinearly (while likely also encountering unexpected roadblocks).

 Timelines are thus very difficult to predict, but ruling out very short timelines based on averaging predictions without gears-level models of fast routes to AGI would be a big mistake.
 Whether and how quickly they work is an empirical question.